 Are any of your products acceptable for the Feingold Diet?

 Yes!
 All 9 flavors of Glee Gum and all 3 flavors of Glee Gum Pops are Feingold Diet-accepted and suitable for Feingold Diet Stage 2.

 Is Glee Gum made in the United States?

-Yes, we proud to say that Glee Gum is manufactured in the USA!
+Yes, we proud to say that Glee Gum is made in the USA!

 Do any of your ingredients come from China?

 What are the "natural flavors" in your gum?

 Glee Gum’s flavors are derived from the ingredients they are named for.
 For example, Glee’s Wild Watermelon flavor comes from watermelon, Glee’s Peppermint from peppermint, and so on.
 One exception is our bubblegum flavor, which is derived from cherry, strawberry, lemon, and vanilla.
 (Surprising, huh?)
 The process of extracting natural flavors varies, but we can assure you that all our natural flavors are FDA-approved, non-GMO, and very tasty.

 Yes, all flavors of Glee Gum are Non-GMO Project Verified.
 GMOs, or “genetically modified organisms,” are plants or animals that have been genetically engineered with DNA from bacteria, viruses, and other animals and plants.
 We believe GMOs to be safe, but also understand that they are still being researched.
 And, we appreciate that some of our customers prefer to avoid them.
 Verification signifies that all flavors of Glee Gum have been produced in compliance with the Non-GMO Project Standard— following rigorous best practices for the avoidance of genetically modified organisms, including segregation and traceability to prevent contamination.
 Learn more at NonGMOProject.org.